kazimanil/project_kaf/README.md

 ## Themes Included

-### ggPlot Theme
+### gg Theme

-An .R file which tries to beautify ggplots.
+An .R file which has my default ggplot2 schema.

-### R Markdown Theme
+### R Markdown Template & Theme

+A .RMd file which stores the default settings for a R Markdown document.

+A .tex file which stores the default settings for my PDF outputs from R Markdown files.

-A .CSS file which tries to beautify R Markdown files.
+A .CSS file which stores the default settings for my HTML outputs from R Markdown files.